protofire/solhint/README.md

   --ignore-path [file_name]               file to use as your .solhintignore --fix                                   automatically fix problems.
 Skip report --fixShow                               automatically fix problems.
-Show report --init                                  create configuration file for solhint --disc                                  do not check for solhint updates --save                                  save report to file on current folder
+Show report --noPrompt                              do not suggest to backup files when any `fix` option is selected --init                                  create configuration file for solhint --disc                                  do not check for solhint updates --save                                  save report to file on current folder